jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 # Gort goes to work

 Let's say a computer engineer named Gort has been hired to write software for a package delivery company.
-He is used to thinking in Wall-Clock time and tends to
+He is used to thinking in Wall-Clock time.